thinkloop/todo-redux-state/README.md

 Or include the latest build of [todo-redux-state.js](build/todo-redux-state.js) in your project.

 ### Test Suite
-Since the app has no ui, the primary consumer of the services are actually tests.
-As such, the test suite is comprehensive and up to date.
-To run the tests, clone the project and install the dependencies, then run:
+Since the app has no ui, the primary consumer of it are actually tests.
+As such, the included test suite is comprehensive and up to date.
+To run the tests, clone the project, install the dependencies, then run them:

 ```
 > git clone https://github.com/thinkloop/todo-redux-state